Code and Regulatory Compliance

 Facilities Compliance Guidelines.
 Each Facility is responsible for compliance with federal and state requirements and obtaining the necessary permits.

 Caveat: This chapter sets out some, but not all, of the codes and regulations that might typically be applicable to a Facility project.
 This list is not exclusive.
-It is essential that the Facility Environmental Health and Safety Office be contacted to determine all such codes and regulations that apply to any project.
+It is essential that project managers and planners contact the Designated Campus Building Official and the the Facility Environmental Health and Safety office to determine all such codes and regulations that apply to any project.